-Dow experience has shown that when STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation is exposed to both direct sunlight and an outdoor air temperature over 90°F (32°C), distortion of the foam can occur in as little as 30 minutes when a heavy, dark-coloured fabric is over the insulation.
-To prevent this phenomenon during hot weather, temporarily place white opaque polyethylene film on the fabric until the ballast is laid (or use a white filter fabric).
+Experience has shown that when the StyrofoamTM Brand extruded polystyrene insulation is exposed to both direct sunlight and an outdoor air temperature over 90°F (32°C), distortion of the foam can occur in as little as 30 minutes when a heavy, dark-colored fabric is over the insulation.
+To prevent this phenomenon during hot weather, temporarily place white opaque polyethylene film on the fabric until the ballast is laid.